kkovati/Sail/README.md

-# Sail
+# 🚢Sail

+Neural network learns to control sailing ship with genetic algorithm.

 [![Demo](https://github.com/kkovati/Sail/blob/master/docs/demo.gif)](https://youtu.be/wNEWmePgh4I)

-Neural network learns to control sailing ship with genetic algorithm.

-**Simulation with genetic algorithm**
+### Simulation with genetic algorithm

 The objective of the ships (controlled by neural networks) is to reach all target buoys one after another in the shortest possible time.